 Steps-by-Step Process for How To Start a Blog

 There was a time when starting a blog sounded so complicated, only a few were “brave enough” to actually make an attempt at starting one.
-But, these days, it has become so much easier for practically anyone to start a blog, as evidenced by the hundreds of thousands of blogs that are cropping up left, right and center on the internet.
+But, these days, it has become so much easier for practically anyone to start a blogging business, as evidenced by the hundreds of thousands of blogs that are cropping up left, right and center on the internet.

 But how does one start a blog?
 Do you need to have specific tools in order to get one off the ground?
 How much do you have to have in your bank account in order to sustain it, much less set it up?
 How difficult a road should you expect to find yourself in when you are starting a blog?